Diamonds, Lab-Grown Diamonds and Lab-Grown Moissanite: What’s the Difference?

 Why Choose Diamonds?

 Diamonds are one of the most popular and well known stones for engagement rings.
 If you or your significant other want a white, sparkly, durable treasure that’s found naturally in the earth, you have ample budget, and are not particularly interested in the origin of your stone, then a diamond is for you.
-With a high refraction index and extreme durability, a diamond can last forever like the Kristin engagement ring shown above.
+With a high refractive index and extreme durability, a diamond can last forever like the Emily engagement ring shown above.

 It’s a common misconception that lab-grown diamonds are not real diamonds.
 Though lab-grown diamonds are not extracted from the Earth and instead cultured in a laboratory, their chemical composition and physical characteristics are the same as mined diamonds.
 These stones are just as dazzling and beautiful as mined diamonds though!
-Just look at the Ginny, lab-grown diamond engagement ring shown below.
+Just look at the Kelly, lab-grown diamond engagement ring shown below.
 Lab-grown diamonds are often referred to as synthetic diamonds given their man-made origin, however, we at ASJ feel like “synthetic” isn’t a term that properly reflects their true diamond nature- after all, the difference between a lab-grown diamond and a mined diamond is origin.
 While the term synthetic is associated by consumers with imitation products, artificial diamonds are made of the same material (pure carbon, crystallized in isotropic 3D form.
 Accordingly, we refer to them as lab-grown diamonds in our community.

 How are Lab-Grown Diamonds Made?